Civil Marriage & Civil Union

 The experience, the expertise and the offered services are essential factors in the established price.

-You can celebrate your civil marriage or civil union before a wedding officiant, a marriage celebrant recognized by law, or before a notary, who can also be a wedding officiant.
+You can celebrate your marriage and civil wedding or civil union before a wedding officiant, a marriage celebrant recognized by law, or before a notary, who can also be a wedding officiant.